When you hear salted caramel, your first thought is probably a Frappuccino, not a paint or home decor color.

 The positives of decorating with neutrals

-'Grey doesn’t give any positive psychological connections so I’m excited that this colour is leaving.
-Other neutral colours such as caramel, beiges, oak and sandy colours are coming in and they’re a lovely warming neutral as a grounding calming space.'
+"Gray doesn’t give any positive psychological connections, so I’m excited that this color is leaving," Bradley explains.
+"Other neutrals such as caramel, beiges, oaks, and sandy colors are coming in and they’re a lovely warming neutral for a grounding, calming space."

-Matilda Martin, Lick’s Trend Specialist says agrees, 'Salted Caramel’ colours and calming neutral tones are not going anywhere.
-We are seeing more and more people wanting to incorporate earthy, calming colours into their decor schemes.'
+"Salted caramel colors and calming neutral tones are not going anywhere," Martin says.
+"We are seeing more and more people wanting to incorporate earthy, calming colors into their decor schemes."

 How to decorate with the new neutrals

-"You can also incorporate them into your home through the use of natural un-dyed linens, wicker, rattan.
-With the 70s interior aesthetic on the rise, the use of caramel, earthy tones, as well as natural textures and materials, is only going to persist.'
+"You can also incorporate them into your home through the use of natural undyed linens, wicker, and rattan," Martin says.
+"With the '70s interior aesthetic on the rise, the use of caramel, earthy tones, as well as natural textures and materials, is only going to persist."

 Real Homes spotlight on the new neutrals